Where are Kirkwood Community College graduates today? Read about the educational paths and achievements of Kirkwood alumni.

 After pursuing his Master’s in education at Iowa State University, Troy returned to Kirkwood to teach turfgrass management.
 He took great pride in his students and continues to support many of them to this day.

-In 2016, Troy’s expertise and commitment to excellence earned him a new position, vice president of facilities and public safety.
+In 2016, Troy’s expertise and commitment to excellence earned him a new position, vice president of operations.
 In this role, he leads more than 100 employees and oversees all campus facilities, operations, and security.
 His contributions are immeasurable.
 He spearheaded Kirkwood’s response efforts to the Covid-19 pandemic, directed disaster recovery through the August 2020 derecho, and oversaw development of the college’s expanded campus security infrastructure and dispatch center.

 Through it all, Troy continues to serve as a part-time instructor in the Turfgrass Program.
 He is active at his church, and volunteers for a variety of local organizations such as Habitat for Humanity and the Iowa Turfgrass Water Quality Board.